efinery/henrys-grocery-test/README.md

 - For the output I simply show the basket total in pounds and pence.
 - I implemented the Promotions using a PromotionRule interface so the design is more Open/Closed.
 - The HalfPriceDiscount and PercentOffDiscount classes are reusable for possible future Promotions.
+- All scenarios stated in the specification and more are tested in BasketTotallerTest

 # To run: